Dunateo/SGBD/README.md

 - [x] Stock and recover the data "persistence"
 - [x] fixing some goals reachable in two weeks

-In order to implement a maximum of functions in a good looking programs we establish specifications.
+In order to implement a maximum of functions in a good looking program we establish specifications.

 ## **Adding by us**